itsBocchi/SimpleMind-Markdown-Converter/readme.md

 # SIMPLEMIND MARKDOWN CONVERTER

 SimpleMind Markdown Converter is a simple tool to convert exported txt files from SimpleMind to markdown format.
-It supports 8 levels of hierarchy and can be used to convert SimpleMind files to markdown format for use in other applications.
+It supports multiple levels of hierarchy and can be used to convert SimpleMind files to markdown format for use in other applications.

 ## Usage:
 1. Export your SimpleMind file to a txt file.